The Assouad dimension of Kakeya sets in $\mathbb{R}^3$: Assouad-extremal Kakeya sets

 where the supremum is taken over all choices of $(\tubes,Y)_\delta$ with the following properties: \begin{itemize} \item $\tubes$ is a set of essentially distinct $\delta$-tubes contained in $B(0,1)$ that satisfies the Convex Wolff Axioms with error $\delta^{-\eps}$, and $Y$ is a $\delta^\eps$-dense shading. \item $\#\tubes \geq \delta^{-u+\eps}$. \end{itemize}

 Again, $\omega(\eps,\eta,\delta;u)$ is a weakly increasing function of $\eta$.
-It is also a weakly increasing function of $\eps$ and weakly decreasing function of $u$, since as $\eps$ become larger or $u$ becomes smaller, the set of admissible pairs $(\tubes,Y)_\delta$ becomes larger.
+It is also a weakly increasing function of $\eps$ and a weakly decreasing function of $u$, since as $\eps$ becomes larger or $u$ becomes smaller, the set of admissible pairs $(\tubes,Y)_\delta$ becomes larger.